 (a) Sales distributed log-normally.

-MLE series corresponds to the log-normal distribution with a mean of -1.6 and variance 2.12, and SMM series corresponds to the log-normal distribution with a mean of -1.6 and variance 2.62.
+corresponds to the log-normal distribution with a mean with a mean of -1.6 and variance 2.12, and SMM series MLE series corresponds to the log-normal distribution of -1.6 and variance 2.62.